3D-e-Chem/tycho-knime-node-archetype/src/main/resources/archetype-resources/README.md

 The update site can be used to perform a local installation.

 Code coverage reports (html+xml) can be found in the `tests/target/jacoco/report/` directory.

+${symbol_pound}${symbol_pound} Continuous Integration

+Configuration files to run Continuous Integration builds on Linux (Travis-CI) and Windows (AppVeyor) are present.

+See `./.travis.yml` file how to trigger a Travis-CI build for every push or pull request.
-See `.travis.yml` how to upload coverage to https://www.codacy.com
+Also see `./.travis.yml` file how to upload coverage to https://www.codacy.com .

+See `./appveyor.yml` file how to run on https://www.appveyor.com .

 ${symbol_pound} Development